andrej-kutny/nhl26-line-combos/docs/ASP_INTEGRATION.md

 # ASP Team Integration Guide

-This guide explains how to integrate the Clingo ASP solver with the API.
+This guide explains how the Clingo ASP solver is integrated with the API and how to extend it.

 ## Overview

-The API is already set up with placeholder endpoints.
-Your job is to:
+The core integration is in place:

-1. Implement the ASP solver in `src/asp/solver.py`
+1. `src/api/routes/optimize.py` calls `src/asp/solver.py`
-2. Write ASP rules for optimization in `src/asp/rules/`
-3. Replace the placeholder solver with your implementation
+2. `src/asp/solver.py` loads data via `src/core/data_loader.py`, generates ASP facts, and runs Clingo
+3. Rules live in `src/asp/rules/` (forward line, defense pair, full team)

+In practice, most iteration happens in the ASP rule files (constraints and objectives) and in candidate filtering (to keep the search space tractable).

 ## Architecture